redewiedergabe/corpus/resources/docs/annotation_structure.md

 This is a short overview over the annotations used in the "Redewiedergabe" corpus, their structure and names.

 **NOTE**: This page only explains the technical structure of the annotation.
 To really understand the meaning and proper usage of these categories, we strongly recommend consulting the [detailed annotation guidelines](http://redewiedergabe.de/richtlinien/richtlinien.html) on our project homepage (in German).
+[This visualization](examples.md) can give you a first impression.

 Spelling and formatting of the attribute names differ slightly in the output formats [column-based text format](column_based_text_format.md) and [XML format](xml_format.md) (cf. documentation of these formats), but this page explains the general structure and caveats.